Sam-Dragon/interview/communication/kafka/star-questions.md

  - Ideally, error handler must be configured such that we can backup the failed record in topic called Dead Letter Topic[DLT]
  - Dead letter topic are designed for the purpose of storing the failed records, such that it can be reviewed and processed later

 #.
+Let say due to workload traffic, i have scaled my application by increasing instances.
+How do you ensure duplicate messages are not consumed?
+ - Consumer groups

+#.
 Can we read messages from certain point or data from topic? [**TRY THIS**] <br>
  - Yes, using partition & offset